What LeBron James Entering Free Agency Means for Every Potential Suitor

 Cleveland Cavaliers

-No team should feel better than the Cavaliers about James opting out.
+No team should feel better than the Cavaliers about James' opting out.
 Sorry, Los Angeles Lakers fans.

-Picking up his player option would not have been a signal from James that he was prepared to run it back in Cleveland and re-assess the landscape next summer.
+Picking up his player option would not have been a signal from James that he was prepared to run it back in Cleveland and reassess the landscape next summer.
 One-plus-one deals are for that hedge.
 They guarantee him an additional year of security in the event he suffers a devastating injury.

 Opting in would have portended the exact opposite.
 As ESPN.com's Dave McMenamin wrote: